vbrisson/HabitatCorrectedNetwork/README.txt

   - a sample data file
 It saves the results to 3 files for each analysis
   - a list of ASV (or OTU) names in the network
-  - a correlation matrix or r values filtered to include only the desired correlations based on input parameters
+  - a correlation matrix of r values filtered to include only the desired correlations based on input parameters
   - a corresponding matrix of p-values